 If this trend continues over the long term and the rainforest reaches the point where it can no longer function properly, many of the trees and the species that live within the rainforest ecosystem may not be able to survive.
 As the trees die, particularly the larger and older ones, they release CO2 into the atmosphere; and the fewer trees there are, the less CO2 the Amazon region would be able to absorb - meaning we'd essentially lose an important element of climate regulation.

 The study, "A Recent Systematic Increase in Vapor Pressure Deficit Over Tropical South America," was published in October in Scientific Reports.
-The science team used data from NASA's Atmospheric Infrared Sounder (AIRS) instrument aboard the Terra satellite.
+The science team used data from NASA's Atmospheric Infrared Sounder (AIRS) instrument aboard the Aqua satellite.

 More information on AIRS can be found here: